awsdocs/aws-private-ca-user-guide/doc_source/PCAUpdateCA.md

 # Updating your private CA<a name="PCAUpdateCA"></a>

-After creating a private CA, you can update its status or change its [revocation configuration](revocation-setup.md)\.
+You can update the status of a private CA or change its [revocation configuration](revocation-setup.md) after creating it\.
 This topic provides details about CA status and the CA lifecycle, along with examples of console and CLI updates to CAs\.

 ## Updating CA status<a name="PcaUpdateStatus"></a>

-The status of a CA that is managed by ACM Private CA results from a user action or, in some cases, from a service action\.
+The status of a CA that is managed by AWS Private CA results from a user action or, in some cases, from a service action\.
 For example, a CA status changes when it expires\.
 The status options available to CA administrators vary depending on the current status of the CA\.

-ACM Private CA can report the following status values\.
+AWS Private CA can report the following status values\.
 The table shows the CA capabilities available in each state\.

 **Note**
 For all status values except `DELETED` and `FAILED`, you are billed for the CA\.